cefriel/procedural-kg-llm/README.md

 - **output-ttl**: this folder contains the output turtle KGs generated from the textual procedures
 - **ontology**: this folder contains the demo procedural ontology used as reference in the experiments

+### evaluation
+This folder contains materials and results from the human assessment of the LLM results